-This concentration is chosen by students intent on a career in theatre performance.
+This concentration is chosen by students intent on a career in Theatre performance.
 A focus is placed on voice, movement, as well as various performance skills and techniques.
 Admission is by audition and interview.

 Students are mentored by performance faculty and special emphasis is placed on preparing the student for performing experiences beyond college.
-Mentoring plays an important role in guiding students to that next step, which may include graduate school, further internships, and entry-level roles in professional productions.
+Mentoring plays an important role in guiding students to that next step, which may include graduate school, internships, and entry-level roles in professional productions.

 The Coordinator for this degree is Derek Gagnier.